 Learn more and submit an application for mini-grant funding.

-- Equipment/software purchases are funded only on rare occasions.
+• Equipment/software purchases are funded only on rare occasions.
 Any proposal for purchasing equipment or software should be discussed with CAMIT staff ahead of time.
+Only equipment approved for use in an official MIT makerspace/workspace will be considered for purchase.

-- Purchases of equipment for personal use (see above); CAMIT will not fund the purchase of laptops, tablets, phones, or cameras
+• Purchases of equipment for personal use (see above); CAMIT does not fund the purchase of laptops, tablets, phones, or cameras